Naereen/web-sphinx/apk.en.rst

 - 👻 `SnapChat <https://www.OkCupid.com/>`_: to play "spies" with your friends ``#ghost`` ``#snap``;

-...sidebar:: Might be out of date!
+.. sidebar:: Might be out of date!

    I wrote this list in *April 2020*, so it might  be obsolete...